bigben130/Cybersecurity-Project-1/README.md

 - Web-3 : 10.1.0.7

 We have installed the following Beats on these machines:
-- We successfully installed **Filebeat** and **Metricbeat** as part of our ELK stack, the relavant information from Web-1, Web-2, and Web-3 is transported to the ELK server.
+- We successfully installed **Filebeat** and **Metricbeat** as part of our ELK stack, the relevant information from Web-1, Web-2, and Web-3 is transported to the ELK server.

 These Beats allow us to collect the following information from each machine:
 - **Filebeat:** collects log events such as SSH logins, Sudo commands, and syslogs. we can use this data to see who is accessing the system and how they are doing it as well as what they are doing in the system.
 - **Metricbeat:** collects metrics for the system, the host, and the containers.
 This includes metrics on the CPU, memory, processes, and network traffic to name a few.
-This helps us to see if the systems are executing unusual processes or monitior any unusual network traffic patterns.
+This helps us to see if the systems are executing unusual processes or monitor any unusual network traffic patterns.

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
 - Copy the **elk_install.yml** file to **/etc/ansible/roles/elk_install.yml**
 - Update the **hosts** file to include the attribute **[elk]** underneath the **[webservers]** and their IPs and then include the IP of the Korean ELK server directly below **[elk]**.
-In the .yml file to be installed it should nominate the goup of machines that the file will be installed on, it will do this in the first section of the .yml file under the section for **hosts:**.
-For examle the **elk_install.yml** will have **hosts: elk** nominated, for **filebeat** or **metricbeat** it would have **hosts: webservers** nominated.
+In the .yml file to be installed it should nominate the group of machines that the file will be installed on, it will do this in the first section of the .yml file under the section for **hosts:**.
+For example the **elk_install.yml** will have **hosts: elk** nominated, for **filebeat** or **metricbeat** it would have **hosts: webservers** nominated.
 Once the ansible **hosts** file is updated it should look like this:
 ```bash
 # /etc/ansible/hosts
 [webservers]